 Both empires and the Kingdom have citizenship.
 If you are born into an empire, you are given citizenship upon birth.
 To gain citizenship in the Kingdom of God, Jesus says you must be born again.
 These citizenships are mutually exclusive.
-Our citizenship in the Kingdom of God does not recognize the citizenship we have in whatever pagan nation we were physically born in.
-That is why Scripture calls us foreigners and strangers in the land that we live.
+Our citizenship in the Kingdom of God does not recognize the citizenship we have in whatever pagan nation in which we were physically born.
+That is why Scripture calls us foreigners and strangers in the land that we live in.

 Knowing the difference between empires and the Kingdom is vitally important to following Jesus.

 Jesus’ kingdom is “not of this world,” for it contrasts with the kingdoms of the world in every possible way.
 This is not a simple contrast between good and evil; the contrast is rather between two fundamentally different ways of doing life, two fundamentally different mindsets and belief systems, two fundamentally different loyalties.
 Here are five ways that it is different: